Sometimes, when people see me dragging a large camera and some heavy lenses and tripods around, they assume I know a bit about photography.

 (for the insistent: A = πr2)

-When we were told this in photography class in the late seventies (oh man, that’s half a century ago!), we didn’t blink an eye.
+When we were told this in photography class in the late seventies (oh man, that’s half a century ago!), we didn’t bat an eyelid.
 All of the folks who went to a photography academy had already been doing a lot of photography prior.
 So the array “1.4-2-2.8-4-5.6-8-11-16” made perfect sense to us — it was etched in our brain.
 We were already conditioned to accept that that was how the world worked.

 But if we could start from scratch today, I’d be a strong advocate to express the F-number as a value that expresses how much light it lets in!